RuntimeTools/appmetrics-dash/README.md

 As well as displaying data, it also provides the ability to generate both [Node Report][2] and Heap Snapshots directly from the dashboard.
 The Node Report will display in a new tab in the browser whilst the Heap Snapshot will be written to disk for loading into the Chrome DevTools for analysis.

-The dashboard uses "[Node Application Metrics][1]" to monitor the application.
+The dashboard uses [Node Application Metrics][1] to monitor the application.

 ## dash = require('appmetrics-dash').monitor()